arfc/osier/paper/paper.md

 # Acknowledgements

+Samuel Dotson, the corresponding and lead author of this publication is responsible for the conceptualization of osier, developing the osier as a software, in preparing this manuscript for publication, and for performing analysis to validate osier.
+Madicken Munk provided resources and supervision for the work, as well as assisted in the review and editing of the manuscript.
 Samuel Dotson was supported by the Nuclear Regulatory Commission Fellowship program.
-This research was part of the Advanced Reactors and Fuel Cycles (ARFC) group in the Department of Nuclear, Plasma, and Radiological Engineering (NPRE) at the University of Illinois Urbana-Champaign.
+This research was part of the Advanced Reactors and Fuel Cycles (ARFC) group in the Department of Nuclear, Plasma, and Radiological Engineering (NPRE) at the University of
+Illinois Urbana-Champaign.
+To that end, the authors would like to acknowledge ARFC members Oleksander Yardas, Luke Seifert, Nathan Ryan, Amanda Bachmann, and Sun Myung Park for their contributions in reviewing pull requests supporting the creation of osier.
 Additionally, Samuel Dotson was supported by the Felix T. Adler Fellowship through NPRE.
-The views and opinions expressed in this paper are those of the author alone.
+Finally, the authors would like to thank the JOSS reviewers for their time and commentary in reviewing this manuscript.

 # References